 complete a module-long consulting project with the Business for Good Lab: Sustainable Business Consulting course (ENT6930/ENT4934- 2 credits)

-complete a semester-long consulting project in the Emerging Enterprise Consulting course with the Gainesville Entrepreneurship & Adversity Program (GEAP)
+complete a module-long consulting project in the Emerging Enterprise Consulting course with the Gainesville Entrepreneurship & Adversity Program (GEAP)

-complete another approved substantive consulting project (examples include: continue an Experiential Learning Consulting Project from a prior ENT class, assist one of the UF Entrepreneurship Faculty Scholars with their innovation projects, serve as a consultant to one of the participants in the Veterans Entrepreneurship Program, complete a MDP program Field Practicum, or complete a 40+ hour internship working as a consultant with a local venture on a special project focused on their social & sustainable impact)
+complete another substantive consulting project– be sure to receive approval from Dr. Joys prior to beginning (examples include: continue an Experiential Learning Consulting Project from a prior ENT class, assist one of the UF Entrepreneurship Faculty Scholars with their innovation projects, serve as a consultant to one of the participants in the Veterans Entrepreneurship Program, complete a MDP program Field Practicum, or complete a 40+ hour internship working as a consultant with a local venture on a special project focused on their social & sustainable impact)

 Engage on campus & in the community through at least one of the following activities: